-This week we have another fantastic issue of Man Of Tomorrow.
+Man Of Tomorrow #17 is here and this week we have another fantastic issue.
 Like I’ve said many times before, this series really is a hidden gem.
 I know of a lot of people haven’t yet read this series, but guys… you are seriously missing out.
 Every issue has been absolute gold so far and this one is no exception.

 Before we go into this weeks issue, let’s take a look at the cover by V Ken Marion, with colours by Emilio Lopez.
 Straight up, I love this cover!
 It’s an excellent action shot that perfectly matches the contents of the issue.
 As you may know, I love when that happens!
 The choppy lines by Marion really add to the effect, it really shows the pace and panic of the moment.
 Not only that but the colours are gorgeous and striking, the use of light and shading is really effective and once again really adds to the atmosphere.